 History

-More recently it has been used for playing classical, popular and jazz music.
+More recently, it has been used for playing classical, popular and jazz music.
 This is easy to see why, as it has a sound uniquely “soulful”, with an expressiveness almost equal to the human voice.
 If you listen closely, you can often hear the Shakuhachi playing hauntingly ‘windy’ background music in various video productions.

 Blowing Zen: The Book and CD

 Blowing Zen enables you to learn the Shakuhachi, with or without a teacher or musical talent.
 The book contains detailed instructions to guide you from making your first sound to playing music.
 To the left is a sample of Shakuhachi music notation.
-Look closely and you’ll see that its simply the repetition of five basic notes: a Japanese “do, re, me” tabulature, shown at the right.
+Look closely and you’ll see that it is simply the repetition of five basic notes: a Japanese “do, re, me” tabulature, shown at the right.
 In fact, you can learn the five basic notes, musical notation, and rhythm in one day—far easier than Western notation.

-This book also includes fully illustrated instructions to guide you step by step through the construction of two types of Shakuhachi; there is the easy 60 minute flute anyone can make and the traditional root bamboo flute for those who enjoy a challenge.
+This book also includes fully illustrated instructions to guide you step-by-step through the construction of two types of Shakuhachi; there is the easy 60 minute flute anyone can make and the traditional root bamboo flute for those who enjoy a challenge.
 The CD contains the music covered in the book, from the easiest Japanese folk melodies to the Buddhist music compositions (Hon Kyoku).

 More Details

 Let us take a closer look at the benefits of the Shakuhachi.
 According to Yoga and Buddhism, life’s joys and sorrows originate in your mind.
-Of course events shape and direct your life, but only relative to the way these events are interpreted by your mind and emotions.
-Thus the quest for true contentment in life must begin within your own mind and emotions.
+Of course, events shape and direct your life, but only relative to the way these events are interpreted by your mind and emotions.
+Thus, the quest for true contentment in life must begin within your own mind and emotions.

 Your breathing becomes deeper, slower, and more even.
 The return of natural breathing rhythm soothes and invigorates your nervous system.
-The ability to maintain this—especially in times of stress—increases stamina, self control and health.
+The ability to maintain this—especially in times of stress—increases stamina, self-control and health.
 In fact, according to Yoga tradition, a life span is measured in breaths, not years.

 Just listening to the Buddhist music can give you symptomatic relief of stress and help you feel more in tune with nature.
 The unique resonance of the sound combines with the rhythm to synchronize and thus harmonize the natural resonance of your own nervous system.
 In a frantic modern world such a simple means of refined musical expression and tranquilization are to be highly valued.